NiskuT/Civilization/Rules/rules-summary.md

    </td>
    <td>Seoul
    </td>
-   <td>At the beginning of each round, Move a barbare to a close empty field (not water)
+   <td>At the beginning of each round, Move a barbarian to a close empty field (not water)
    </td>
   </tr>
   <tr>